How to Grow Lamb’s Ear Plant

 Temperature and Humidity

-Lamb's ear thrives in 60-80°F (15-27°C) and USDA zones 4 to 9.
-It dislikes high humidity, which can cause fungal diseases.
+Lamb's ear thrives in temperatures between 60-80°F (15-27°C) and is suitable for USDA zones 4 to 9.
+It doesn't do well in high humidity, as this can lead to fungal diseases.

 Read more